Thissutek/Thissutek/README.md

 # Hi there 👋 I'm Jonathan

-**`Creative Developer (Developer/Creative Designer)`**
+**`Creative Fullstack Developer (Developer/Creative Designer)`**

-I'm a creative developer who blends design and code to build seamless, interactive digital experiences.
+I'm a creative fullstack developer who blends design and code to build seamless, interactive digital experiences.
 With a strong eye for motion, detail, and usability, I bring interfaces to life through animation, transitions, and thoughtful micro-interactions.
 Whether it's enhancing UX with subtle motion or crafting immersive web narratives, I aim to make the web not just usable — but memorable

 ---